MICA-MNI/BrainStat/docs/theory.rst

 BrainStat theoretical underpinnings
 ==============================

-The following expandable section covers some of the theoretical underpinnings and inference engines that are implemented in BrainStat.
+The following expandable section covers some of the theoretical and mathematical underpinnings of BrainStat.

 Mass-univariate linear modelling
 -------------------

-BrainStat implements element-wise univariate and multivariate linear models and linear mixed-effects models, and similar to one of its predecessors SurfStat <http://math.mcgill.ca/keith/surfstat/>.
-In brief, the toolbox allows the definition and fitting of
+BrainStat implements element-wise univariate and multivariate linear models and linear mixed-effects models, and similar to one of its predecessors SurfStat <http://www.math.mcgill.ca/keith/surfstat/>.

+Linear models describe a continuous response variable as a function of one or more predictors (which can be continuous or factorial).
+An example of such a model is

+	Y = b0 + b1*x1 + b2*x2 + e

+where the b_i are the parameter estimates, x_i are the variables and e represents the error term, which is assumed to be iid.
+BrainStat has adopted the straightforward formula nomenclature from SurfStat, in which the above model could be specified as

+	Model = 1 + term(x1) + term(x2)

+followed by simple model fitting

+	slm = BrainStatLinMod

 Dependencies